-To prescribe disclosure requirements for governments which elect to present information about the general government sector (GGS) in their consolidated financial statements.
-The disclosure of appropriate information about the GGS of a government can provide a better understanding of the relationship between the market and non-market activities of the government and between financial statements and statistical bases of financial reporting.
+To prescribe disclosure requirements for governments which elect to present information about the GGS in their consolidated financial statements.
+The disclosure of appropriate information about the GGS of a government can provide a better understanding of the relationship between the market and nonmarket activities of the government and between financial statements and statistical bases of financial reporting.

-- Financial information about the general government sector shall be disclosed in conformity with the accounting policies adopted for preparing and presenting the consolidated financial statements of the government, with two exceptions: - the general government sector shall not apply the requirements of IPSAS 6, "Consolidated and Separate Financial Statements" in respect of entities in the public financial corporations and public non-financial corporations sectors. - the general government sector shall recognize its investment in the public financial corporations and public non-financial corporations sectors as an asset and shall account for that asset at the carrying amount of the net assets of its investees.
+- Financial information about the GGS shall be disclosed in conformity with the accounting policies adopted for preparing and presenting the consolidated financial statements of the government, with two exceptions: - The GGS shall not apply the requirements of IPSAS 6, "Consolidated and Separate Financial Statements" in respect of entities in the public financial corporations and public nonfinancial corporations sectors. - The GGS shall recognize its investment in the public financial corporations and public nonfinancial corporations sectors as an asset and shall account for that asset at the carrying amount of the net assets of its investees. - Disclosures made in respect of the GGS shall include at least of the following: - Assets by major class, showing separately the investment in other sectors - Liabilities by major class

+- Net assets/equity

-- Disclosures made in respect of the general government sector shall include at least of the following: - Assets by major class, showing separately the investment in other sectors; - Liabilities by major class; - Net assets/equity; - Total revaluation increments and decrements and other items of revenue and expense recognized directly in net assets/equity; - Revenue by major class; - Expenses by major class; - Surplus or deficit; - Cash flows from operating activities by major class; - Cash flows from investing activities; and - Cash flows from financing activities. - The manner of presentation of the general government sector disclosures shall be no more prominent than the government's financial statements prepared in accordance with IPSAS. - Disclosures of the significant controlled entities that are included in the general government sector and any changes in those entities from the prior period must be made, together with an explanation of the reasons why any such entity that was previously included in the general government sector is no longer included. - The general government sector disclosures shall be reconciled to the consolidated financial statements of the government showing separately the amount of the adjustment to each equivalent item in those financial statements.
+- Total revaluation increments and decrements and other items of revenue and expense recognized directly in net assets/equity

+- Revenue by major class

+- Expenses by major class

+- Surplus or deficit

+- Cash flows from operating activities by major class

+- Cash flows from investing activities

+- Cash flows from financing activities

+- The manner of presentation of the GGS disclosures shall be no more prominent than the government's financial statements prepared in accordance with IPSAS.

+- Disclosures of the significant controlled entities that are included in the GGS and any changes in those entities from the prior period must be made, together with an explanation of the reasons why any such entity that was previously included in the GGS is no longer included.

+- The GGS disclosures shall be reconciled to the consolidated financial statements of the government showing separately the amount of the adjustment to each equivalent item in those financial statements.